-The supported file format for TranscriptPad is ASCII TXT files, which are the files generated by court reporters and also the universally accepted standard format for desktop transcript review software.
-They must adhere to certain rules that are customary for court reporters/stenographers to follow when creating the TXT files:
+The supported file format for TranscriptPad is ASCII TXT files which have a .TXT file suffix.
+These are the native files generated by court reporters and also the universally accepted standard format for transcript review software.

 - Must include integer-based page numbers (e.g. Page 1, 1, 0001) either: right justified; any justification with “p”, “p.”, “Page”, “PAGE” before it; left justified in a page:line format (e.g. 002:01)